yabdlle/cordia-jobs/README.md

 # Cordia Jobs
-Welcome to the Cordia-Jobs Bot, an innovative tool designed to streamline your job search by integrating real-time job data scraping with Discord notifications.
-This bot efficiently scrapes internship postings from a specified URL, providing users with instant updates and interactive commands such as ?jobs, ?swe, ?fullstack, ?it, and ?company to explore job opportunities.
+The Cordia-Jobs Bot is a tool designed to simplify your job search by bringing real-time job data scraping and Discord notifications together.
+It scrapes internship postings from a specified URL, keeping you updated with instant alerts.
+Use interactive commands like ?jobs, ?swe, ?fullstack, ?it, and ?company to discover new job opportunities.

 Key Features:
 ?jobs: Fetch a list of recent job postings.